Thomas D. Whittles

 Thomas Davies Whittles (December 27, 1873 – December 6, 1950) was an American Presbyterian missionary, novelist, and college football coach.
 He was the author of three missionary novels based on the life of Frank E. Higgins: The Lumberjack's Sky Pilot, The Parish of the Pines, and Frank Higgins, Trail Blazer.
-Whittles attended Waynesburg College—now known as Waynesburg University—in Waynesburg, Pennsylvania as a pre-ministry student and organized the school's first football team, for which he played and coach.
+Whittles attended Waynesburg College—now known as Waynesburg University—in Waynesburg, Pennsylvania as a pre-ministry student.
+They organized the school's first football team, for which he played and coached.
 He led the 1895 team to a record of 3–0.

 Whittles died on December 6, 1950, in Carlton, Minnesota.